 Provide parks with activities for all age groups and abilities.
+Seek to fill gaps in parks, trees, and trails in underserved areas.

 Develop athletic facilities that meet the highest quality competitive playing standards and requirements for all age groups, skill levels, and recreational interests.